-Front Panel Audio Control Jumper (Front panel audio) (JC1)
+Front Panel Audio Control Jumper (Audio FP)

 When front panel headphones are plugged in, the back panel audio output is disabled.
-This is done through the FP Audio header (JC1).
-If the front panel interface card is not connected to the front panel audio header, jumpers should be installed on the header (JC1) pin pairs: 1-2, 5-6, and 9-10.
-If these jumpers are not installed, the back panel line out connector will be disabled and microphone input Pin 1 will be left floating, which can lead to excessive back panel microphone noise and cross talk.
+This is done through the FP Audio header (FP Audio).
+If the front panel interface card is not connected to the front panel audio header, jumpers should be left blank.
 The table below describes the jumper settings.